 |Source: Derived from Sullivan, Hall, King, 2008 |

 Avoidable mortality refers to deaths that could have been prevented with timely and effective health care, including early detection and effective treatment, as well as appropriate modifications of lifestyle behaviours (such as quitting smoking) .

-The age-standardised rates of avoidable deaths for Indigenous people were highest in the NT (787 per 100,000) and lowest in NSW (382 per 100,000) in 2006-2010 .
+More details about avoidable deaths are not available for 2012, but there were 6,777 deaths from avoidable causes among Indigenous people living in NSW, Qld, WA, SA and the NT in the five-year period 2006-2010 .
+Age-adjusted rates for avoidable deaths of Indigenous people were highest in the NT (787 per 100,000) and lowest in NSW (382 per 100,000).
 Indigenous people died from avoidable causes at 3.5 times the rate of non-Indigenous people living in NSW, Qld, WA, SA and the NT.

 In 2006-2010, the most common conditions contributing to avoidable deaths among Indigenous people living in NSW, Qld, WA, SA and the NT were coronary heart disease (19%), cancer (17%), diabetes (10%), and suicide (8.5%) .
-The death rates from avoidable causes were around twice as high for Indigenous people than for non-Indigenous people for cancer and suicide, four times as high for coronary heart disease, and 13.5 times as high for diabetes.
+The death rates from avoidable causes were around two times higher for Indigenous people than for non-Indigenous people for cancer and suicide, four times higher for coronary heart disease, and 13.5 times higher for diabetes.